diegov-au/Syvalion_MiSTer/README.md

 | Display | 512 × 400 active in a 640 × 448 frame, 25.00 kHz / 55.80 Hz |

 The horizontal rate is worth noting: **25 kHz is a medium-resolution signal**, not the 15 kHz of most arcade boards of the period.
-It is what the extra horizontal detail costs.

 ## Installing